Charles-Zhang-Project-Nine/ReboundSimulatione/README.md

 1. Doma: [./examples/doma](./examples/doma)

+## Usage

+On windows:

+* Just open Visual Studio solution then go wild

+On Linux:

+* Follow examples in `examples`
+* Create make file for building

+## Setup

+Those are notable changes:

+1. Created experiments for Project Nine, which we may clean out in the future
+2. Changed README
+3. Added Visual Studio project
+4. Made changes to source files so it compiles with MSVC

+Other than those, this repo keeps minimal changes to base repo.
+In general, we try to limit footprints (keep changes files small).

 ## Compiled DLLs

-This source code repo will only compile on Linux.
+This source code repo will compile on Linux with `make` and on Windows with `Visual Studio`.

+Notice the official python build by author uses python extension module so no ready-to-use dlls is available.

-To grab Windows dlls, use Python.
+To grab Windows dlls, visit [Release page](https://github.com/Charles-Zhang-Project-Nine/ReboundSimulatione/releases).